Repeating Flows

 1. Next Add Clients, by clicking on the clients or you can add by tags (explained in next section of this article)

-Where a repeating flow has been created using the “VAT Return Period” specific event, when adding clients to the repeating flow, if clients do not have a tax period start date, tax scheme or tax frequency set in Precision, the “Select Clients” screen will provide a new section at the bottom of the page which allows the user to set those settings for each client as seen in the screenshot below.
+Where a repeating workflow has been created using the “VAT Return Period” specific event, when adding clients to the repeating workflow, if clients do not have a tax period start date, tax scheme or tax frequency set in Precision, the “Select Clients” screen will provide a new section at the bottom of the page which allows the user to set those settings for each client as seen in the screenshot below.

 Use Case Examples